Identification of a Kalman filter: consistency of local solutions: Introduction

-\myparagraph{Outline of this paper.} In Section \ref{section-problem}, we define the stochastic system of interest and the associated identification problem.
-In Section \ref{section-method}, we formulate PEM for this problem, where only the Kalman gain is estimated.
-We also propose stability-enforcing constraints, and recall the state-of-the-art result on the consistency of the global solutions.
-In Section \ref{section-consistency-local}, we state the main results of this paper: asymptotic unimodality and consistency of local minimizers.
-These theoretical results are illustrated with numerical examples in Section \ref{section-numerical}.
-Finally, in Section \ref{section-extension} we discuss possible extensions of these results to more general settings.
-We draw conclusions and discuss future research directions in Section \ref{section-conclusion}.
+\myparagraph{Outline of this paper.} In Section~\ref{section-problem}, we define the stochastic system and identification problem of interest.
+In Section~\ref{section-method}, we formulate PEM for this problem, with stability-enforcing constraints, and recall the state-of-the-art result on the consistency of the global solutions.
+In Section~\ref{section-consistency-local}, we state the main results of this paper: asymptotic unimodality and consistency of local minimizers.
+These theoretical results are illustrated with numerical examples in Section~\ref{section-numerical}.
+Finally, in Section~\ref{section-extension}, we discuss possible extensions of these results to more general settings.
+Conclusions and future research directions are discussed in Section~\ref{section-conclusion}.